jvalteren/Seaside-Wiki/Seaside330Changelog.md

 - the bundled Prototype JavaScript library has been updated from 1.7.0 to 1.7.3 which fixes multi select lists
 - `#noAutocomplete` is also be understood by inputs
 - some of the icons of the development tools have been updated to vector graphics so that they should look better on high-DPI screens
+- SameSite Strict is used for session cookies

 # Issues Resolved #
 [Issues resolved](https://github.com/SeasideSt/Seaside/milestone/4?closed=1)